 A 2016 Grand Finalist of the Metropolitan Opera National Council Auditions and former Ensemble member of the Bayerische Staatsoper, American tenor Jonas Hacker regularly receives high praise for his “attractive tenor voice,” “honeyed tone and easeful delivery,” and his ability to convincingly portray characters across genres from Mozart to Britten.
-Highlights of his upcoming 24/25 season include Hacker’s debut at Estonian National Opera as Tamino in Die Zauberflöte, his debut on the Lyric Opera of Chicago mainstage as Kyle in The Listeners, and a return to Des Moines Metro Opera as Tom Rakewell in The Rake’s Progress.
+Highlights of his upcoming 25/26 season include Hacker’s debut at the Metropolitan Opera as the Shepherd in Tristan und Isolde and covering the Bridegroom in Innocence, his debut with Den Norske Oper as Tamin in The Magic Flute, a return to the Bayerische Staatsoper as Predrillo in Die Entführung aus dem Serail, and as the Tanzmeister in Ariadne auf Naxos with the Salzburg Festival.

 Hacker was a member of the Ensemble of the Bayerische Staatsoper from the fall of 2021 to the summer of 2024, where he was heard as Tamino (Die Zauberflöte), Walther von der Vogelweide (Tannhäuser), Hylas (Les troyens), Pedrillo (Die Entführung aus dem Serail), Arbace (Idomeneo), Jaquino (Fidelio), and Sladek/Pierrino in Christoph Marthaler’s conceptual production of Giuditta.